-On September 22, 2014, Tokai Pharmaceuticals, Inc. ("Tokai"), the legal predecessor of the Company, completed the initial public offering of its common stock (the "IPO").
-Subsequent to the IPO, several lawsuits were filed against Tokai, Jodie P. Morrison, Lee H. Kalowski, Seth L. Harrison, Timothy J. Barberich, David A. Kessler, Joseph A. Yanchik, III, and the underwriters of the IPO.
-The lawsuits allege that, in violation of the Securities Act of 1933 (the "Securities Act"), Tokai's registration statement for the IPO made false and misleading statements and omissions about Tokai's clinical trials for galeterone.
-Each lawsuit sought, among other things, unspecified compensatory damages, interest, costs, and attorneys' fees.
-Further details on each lawsuit are set forth below.
-The Company intends to vigorously defend against these claims.
-Given the uncertainty of litigation, the preliminary stage of these cases, and the legal standards that must be met for, among other things, success on the merits, the Company is unable to predict the ultimate outcome of these actions, and therefore it cannot estimate the reasonably possible loss or range of loss that may result from these actions.
+On September 22, 2014, Tokai, the legal predecessor of the Company, completed the initial public offering of its common stock (the "IPO").
+On July 25, 2017, a purported stockholder of Tokai filed a lawsuit in the U.S. District Court for the District of Massachusetts, entitled Peter B. Angelos v.
+Tokai Pharmaceuticals, Inc., et al., No. 1:17-cv-11365-MLW.
+The lawsuit was filed against Tokai, Jodie P. Morrison, Lee H. Kalowski, Seth L. Harrison, Timothy J. Barberich, David A. Kessler, Joseph A. Yanchik, III, and the underwriters of the IPO.
+The lawsuit alleges that Tokai made false and misleading statements and omissions about its clinical trials for galeterone, in violation of the Securities Act of 1933 and the Securities Exchange Act of 1934.
+The lawsuit seeks, among other things, unspecified compensatory damages, interest, costs, and attorneys' fees.